The talk that outlasts Monday morning and creates lasting change.

 Why the distance between your best and your average keeps widening — and why adding more won't close it.

-Best For: COO · Multi-Unit Operators · International Franchise Systems · Scaling Businesses
+Great for: COO · Multi-Unit Operators · International Franchise Systems · Scaling Businesses

-Only Davide can deliver this
+The keynote only Davide can deliver

 Who needs this